2021 Ireland Research Trips

-The 2021 Research Trips to both Dublin and Belfast have now been scheduled.
+The 2021 Research Trips are on!
 The trip to Dublin will run from Saturday, October 9 to Saturday, October 16, 2021.
 We will again be staying at Buswells Hotel, just across the street from the National Library.
 The week’s research includes The National Library, The National Archives, The Valuation Office, The Registry of Deeds and the General Register Office.
 Additional repositories can be scheduled on an as needed basis.
-The Dublin trip also includes a visit to EPIC–the Irish Emigration Museum, the Irish Family History Centre and a Pub Night with dinner and Irish music.

 The Belfast trip is scheduled from Saturday, October 16 to Saturday, October 23 staying at The Belfast Hilton.
 The Hilton is about a 15 minute walk from PRONI and less than that to the Ulster Historical Foundation and the Linen Hall Library.
 The week’s research includes the Public Record Office of Northern Ireland (PRONI), the Ulster Historical Foundation, The Linen Hall Library, and the North of Ireland Family History Society.
 Additional repositories such as the Presbyterian Historical Society and the Orange Museum can be scheduled if needed.

 I hope you’ll consider one (or both) of the trips in 2021.
 For both trips I have added an additional night (Saturday) since almost everyone flies in a day early to adjust to the overnight flight and time change.
 In order to register, you must know where in Ireland your ancestors lived.
 All research in Ireland is dependent on time and place and unless you know that location you're research is not likely to be successful.
-Registration for each trip is limited to the first 15 researchers (non-researching companions are welcome to join you).
-A number of those scheduled for the trip in 2020 moved their deposit to the 2021 trip, so there are a limited number of spaces available.
+Registration for each trip is limited to 15 researchers (non-researching companions are welcome to join you).
+A number of those scheduled for the trip in 2021 have decided to moved their deposit to the 2022 trip, so there are a limited number of spaces available.
+Simply complete the registration form and send your deposit.
 If you’re not sure if you are ready for the trip, consider scheduling a consultation.

 You can follow the 2019 trip by scrolling to October 2, 2019 on my blog page.
 Here's a link to a blog written by Ann Raymont who attended the 2019 Dublin Research Trip and there are links to some of the earlier guest blogs, comments and photos below.